On Interim Envy-Free Allocation Lotteries: Introduction

-To the best of our knowledge, interim envy-freeness (iEF) has not received any attention by the EconCS community.
-We justify its importance as a fairness notion for lotteries of allocations, by demonstrating a rich menu of interesting properties it enjoys.
+We continue with a more detailed summary of the interesting properties that interim envy-freeness enjoys.
 First, we relate it to the most important fairness properties for deterministic allocations and lotteries.
 In terms of strength as a fairness property, iEF is proved to lie between proportionality and envy-freeness in the following way.
 Clearly, when viewed as a degenerate lottery, any envy-free allocation is iEF.
-Also, every iEF lottery is defined over proportional allocations.
+Also, every iEF lottery is defined over proportional allocations (Lemma \ref{lem:ief-implies-prop}).
 These implications are shown to be strict in a strong sense.
-We show that there are allocation instances that admit proportional allocations but no iEF lottery, and instances that admit iEF lotteries but no envy-free allocation.
-Compared to fairness properties for lotteries, iEF lies between ex-ante envy-freeness (which can be always attained trivially) and ex-post envy-freeness (which is too restrictive).
-These findings and observations appear in Section~\ref{sec:ief}.
+We show that there are allocation instances that admit proportional allocations but no iEF lottery (Lemma \ref{lem:prop-no-ief}), and instances that admit iEF lotteries but no envy-free allocation (Lemma \ref{lem:ief-vs-ef}).
+Compared to fairness properties for lotteries, iEF lies between ex-ante envy-freeness (which can be always attained trivially) and ex-post envy-freeness (which is too restrictive) (Lemmas \ref{lem:ex-ante} and \ref{lem:ex-post}).
+These findings and observations appear in Section~\ref{sec:ief} alongside other results relating iEF with other fairness properties.

 Our next goal is to explore the trade-offs between iEF and economic efficiency (Section~\ref{sec:ief-vs-efficiency}).
 We pay special attention to matching allocation instances where envy-freeness implies Pareto-efficiency and optimal utilitarian, egalitarian, and average Nash social welfare.
 A careful interpretation of these facts reveals that envy-freeness is a very restrictive fairness property.
-In contrast, as less restrictive, iEF lotteries may not be Pareto-efficient and can furthermore produce allocations of suboptimal social welfare.
-We provide tight or almost tight bounds on the price of iEF with respect to the utilitarian, egalitarian, and average Nash social welfare.
+In contrast, being less restrictive, iEF lotteries may not be Pareto-efficient (Theorem \ref{thm:po-3}) and can furthermore produce allocations of suboptimal social welfare.
+We provide tight or almost tight bounds on the price of iEF with respect to the utilitarian, egalitarian, and average Nash social welfare (Theorems \ref{thm:poief-upper}, \ref{thm:poief-util-lower}, \ref{thm:poief-egal-lower}, and \ref{thm:poief-nash-lower}).
 These bounds suggest that iEF allocations can have social welfare that is up to $\Theta(n)$ times far from optimal, where $n$ is the number of agents.